cherch173/boomtown/README.md

 To begin select the FACE OFF Button which will drop the puck.

-The game will initialize and Player1 (The Blue Circle)'s controller will become active and can be used via the Mouse
+The game will initialize and Player1 (The Blue Circle)'s controller will become active and can be used via the Mouse.

+You play the GOALIE so it's your job to STOP THE PUCK from entering the NET.

 The puck will move upon contact and bounce of the parameters of the grid I build out of Divs and simply change the border style and color to emulate boards.

+The MVP version will showcase the Puck DIV disappearing if it enters the GOAL DIV.

 The 2.0 version of the game will run for a facsimile period elapsing when one player **scores 5 goals**.
 Aka first to 5 goals = winner, winner chicken dinner...

-The MVP version will showcase the Puck DIV disappearing if it enters the GOAL DIV.

 To PLAY AGAIN simply just click the FACE OFF Button which will reset the game.